LHarveyDev/the-kitchen-cupboard/README.md

 |  PORT |    |
 |  SECRET_KEY   |     |

-Actual Enviroment variables not disclosed for security
+Actual Enviroment variables not disclosed for security.
+They can be found in my env.py file which has been added to my .gitignore file within my project and therefore is not commited to github.

 ## Credits